yifeishi/yifeishi.github.io/_pages/about.md

 I am a Ph.D.
 Candidate (Graduate Research Assistant) at [West Virginia University](https://www.wvu.edu/) in Chemical Engineering, in the [CODES Research Group](https://fernandolima.faculty.wvu.edu/) and also hold a Master’s degree also in Chemical Engineering.

+I have experience in :
+- Process modeling
+- Advanced process control
+- Plantwide control
+- Nonlinear constrained optimization
+- Machine learning

-I have experience in process modeling, advanced control, nonlinear optimization and machine learning applied to process systems engineering.
+Applied to process systems engineering.

 My current ambition is to conduct further research on the design, modeling, control and assessment of chemical processes.
 I have experience working with the oil and gas industry, as well as the petrochemical.